mfeemster/keysharp/README.md

 	+ To avoid confusion, it is best not to give properties the same name between base and sub classes.
 * For any `__Enum()` class method, it should have a parameter value of 2 when returning `Array` or `Map`, since their enumerators have two fields.
 * Auto-generated variables and functions will have the prefix `_ks_`, so to avoid naming collisions you shouldn't create variables/functions with that same prefix.
-* Regex uses PCRE2 engine powered by the PCRE.NET library.
-There are a few limitations compared to AutoHotkey implementation:
+* RegEx uses PCRE2 engine powered by the PCRE.NET library.
+There are a few limitations compared to the AutoHotkey implementation:
 	+ The following options are different:
 		+ S: Studies the pattern to try improve its performance.
 			+ This is not supported.
 All RegEx objects are internally created with the `PcreOptions.Compiled` option specified, so performance should be reasonable.
 		+ u: This new option disables optimizations PCRE2_NO_AUTO_POSSESS, PCRE2_NO_START_OPTIMIZE, and PCRE2_NO_DOTSTAR_ANCHOR.
 This option can be useful when using callouts, since these optimizations might prevent some callouts from happening.
-	+ Callout differ in a few ways:
+	+ Callouts differ in a few ways:
 		+ Callouts do not set `A_EventInfo`
 		+ The callout function must be a top-level function
 		+ A named callout must be enclosed in "", '', or {}